montanariarthur/FunctionalObservability/README.md

 - `find_F0` : Finds F0 with minimum-order such that Darouach's condition (4) in Ref.
 [1] is satisfied for a triple (A,C,F0).
 This is a MATLAB implementation of Algorithm 2 in Ref.
 [1].

 - `functobsv_design` : Designs the functional observer's matrices (N,J,H,D,E) in Ref.
 [1, Equation (10)].
 The design method, originally proposed in Ref.
 [2], is guaranteed to provide a stable functional observer if the triple (A,C,F0) satisfies Darouach's conditions (4-5) in Ref.
 [1].
-This code provides a MATLAB implementation of Algorithm 3.5.1 in Ref.
+This is a MATLAB implementation of Algorithm 3.5.1 in Ref.
 [2].